-We will at all times place the health and safety of GA2020 delegates at the forefront of our decision making.
-We will follow advice of the World Health Organisation and will comply with the requirements of the Australian Government.
+Australia ICOMOS will continue to place the health and safety of delegates and ICOMOS and venue staff at the forefront of our decision making.
+We will continue to follow the advice of the World Health Organisation and to comply with the requirements of the Australian Government.

 Message from the Australia ICOMOS President

 On behalf of Australia ICOMOS, I am delighted to invite delegates from around the world to Sydney for the 20th Triennial General Assembly of ICOMOS in October 2020!

 Together we can learn from each other and promote excellent cultural heritage practices.